Best things to do with teenagers in St Andrews

 Or you can head to Anstruther (20 min drive from St Andrews down the coast and next to Crail) and engage in kayaking, canoeing, Axe throwing, Archery, Bushcraft and Fire making or paddle boarding.
 Find out more here.

-If they’re already keen golfers then you’ll know all about the fabulous, world famous courses in the area but if you have a first-timer, you could always sign them up for a golf course, so that when they leave our golf mad town, they can play a wee round.
+If they’re already keen golfers then you’ll know all about the fabulous, world-famous courses in the area but if you have a first-timer, you could always sign them up for a golf course, so that when they leave our golf mad town, they can play a wee round.
 Or simply try the driving range.
 Find out more here.
+We have a lot of accommodations and properties close to all the main golf courses.

-You can head to Elie, about a 25 min drive from St Andrews down the beautiful coast road, a cool little bay with lots of water sports on offer – most teenagers love a spin on the donuts behind a speed boat!
+You can head to Elie, about a 25 min drive from St Andrews down the beautiful coast road, a cool little bay with lots of water sports on offer – most teenagers love a spin on the doughnuts behind a speed boat!
 They can also try water skiing and pedalos.
 Contact Elie Water Sports for more information.
-Or, if you don’t want to spend money – they can simply jump off the pier at Elie Harbour and then go and hang at The Pav for an ice cream, both good spots to meet like minded teenagers.
+Or, if you don’t want to spend money – they can simply jump off the pier at Elie Harbour and then go and hang at The Pav for ice cream, both good spots to meet like-minded teenagers.

 Cycling is a great way to explore the area, if you didn’t bring your bikes, don’t worry there are plenty of places to hire.
 Get on your bike and get on the open road.
 More info.